akileez/eslint-config-marm/README.md

 Do you remember when you were a child and had to stand in line.
 Well, schoolmarm is here to enforce alignment but only when you want to.

+**Note:** version 0.2 and greater to be used with eslint v.2.0 and greater

 ## Rules
 Check [feross/standard](https://github.com/feross/standard) for the rules.